algb12/GraphDS/doc/files/Graph/Graph.php.txt

 <?php
 /**
- * Graph
+ * Graph.
  */
 namespace GraphDS\Graph;

 /**
- * Class defining a generic, extendable graph object */ class Graph
+ * Class defining a generic, extendable graph object.
+ */
+class Graph
 {
     /**
-     * An array holding all vertices of the graph
+     * An array holding all vertices of the graph.
+     *
      * @var array
      */
     public $vertices;
     /**
-     * An array holding all edges of the graph
+     * An array holding all edges of the graph.
+     *
      * @var array
      */
     public $edges;
     /**
-     * Defines whether the graph is directed or not
+     * Defines whether the graph is directed or not.
+     *
-     * @var boolean
+     * @var bool
      */
     public $directed;

     /**
-     * Constructor for general Graph object
+     * Constructor for general Graph object.
      */
-    public function __construct() {
+    public function __construct()
+    {
         $this->vertices = array();
         $this->edges = array();
     }